Coins and Antiquities Consignment Shop

 Lampsakos was founded by Greek colonists from Phocaea in the 6th century B.C.
 Soon afterward it became a main competitor of Miletus, controlling the trade roots in the Dardanelles.
 During the 6th and 5th centuries B.C., Lampsacus was successively dominated by Lydia, Persia, Athens, and Sparta.
 Artaxerxes I assigned it to Themistocles with the expectation that the city supply the Persian king with its famous wine.
 When Lampsacus joined the Delian League after the battle of Mycale in 479 B.C., it paid a tribute of twelve talents, a testimony to its wealth.
 Lampsacus was notable for its worship of Priapus, who was said to have been born there.

 M. Grant (Grant FITA, p.
 246) first and convincingly attributed this type to Lampsacus.
 P. Brunt (Italian Manpower, p.
-600) argues convincingly that the colony was founded by Julius Caesar about 45 B.C. (a twin colony to another at Parium) and disappeared after its occupation by Sextus Pompey in 35 B.C.
-Marcus Turius was the legate (governor) of Asia, 42 - 40 B.C.
-The countermark is listed in RPC I on other issues of the colony.
+600) argues convincingly that the colony at Lampsakos was founded by Julius Caesar about 45 B.C. (a twin colony to another at Parium) and disappeared after its occupation by Sextus Pompey in 35 B.C.
+The reverse legend identifies Q. Lucretius and L. Pontius as the colony's first duoviri.
+This type was likely struck at the time the colony was founded or very soon after.

 CLICK HERE TO SEE MORE FROM THIS CATEGORY - FORVM's PRIOR SALES